pip-services/pip-services-docs/content/en/getting_started/recipes/configuring_connections/_index.md

   Not available
 {{< /tabsection >}}

-As the ConnectionParams object has the form of a StringValueMap, we can also use the get(‘paramterName’) method, which can be used with any parameter.
+As the ConnectionParams object has the form of a StringValueMap, we can also use the get('paramterName') method, which can be used with any parameter.

 {{< tabsection >}}
   {{< include "./__code11_node.md" >}}